-- (a) Provide a prelicensure nursing program that complies with all of the following: - (i) Is approved by the Michigan board of nursing. - (ii) Has a primary campus located in this state. - (iii) Offers a program of nursing that meets the predetermined category and area of need as established by the board under R 338.10702. - (iv) File Submits an application approved by the department declaring a notice of intent to participate in the scholarship. - (b) Provide a post-licensure nursing program that complies with all of the following: - (i) Is accredited by a national nursing education accrediting entity. - (ii) Has a primary campus located in this state. - (iii) File Submits an application approved by the department declaring a notice of intent to participate in the scholarship. - (2) A school may submit an application for participation for only those programs that are included in the annual list of scholarship program categories and areas of need as determined by the board pursuant to R 338.10702. - (3) The department shall annually determine the allocation for each eligible education program.
+(a) Provide a prelicensure nursing program that complies with all of the following:

+(i) Is approved by the Michigan board of nursing.

+(ii) Has a primary campus located in this state.

+(iii) Offers a program of nursing that meets the predetermined category and area of need as established by the board under R 338.10702.

+(iv) File an application approved by the department declaring a notice of intent to participate in the scholarship.

+(b) Provide a post-licensure nursing program that complies with all of the following:

+(i) Is accredited by a national nursing education accrediting entity.

+(ii) Has a primary campus located in this state.

+(iii) File an application approved by the department declaring a notice of intent to participate in the scholarship.

+(2) A school may submit an application for participation for only those programs that are included in the annual list of scholarship program categories and areas of need as determined by the board pursuant to R 338.10702.

+(3) The department shall annually determine the allocation for each eligible education program.

+History: 1998-2000 AACS; 2017 MR 1, Eff.
+Jan.
+6, 2017; 2018 AACS.

-R 338.10704 Nursing education program awards to eligible students; requirements, ; procedures.
+R 338.10704 Nursing education program awards to eligible students; requirements, procedures.

 Rule 704.
-(1) An eligible nursing education program, upon receiving an allocation, shall award a scholarship to a full-time or part-time student who meets all of the following criteria:
+(1) An eligible nursing education program, upon receiving an allocation, shall award a scholarship to a student who meets all of the following criteria:

-- (a) Is a permanent resident of this state. - (b) If licensed as a nurse, holds an unencumbered Michigan license to practice nursing. - (c) Is not in receipt of a full scholarship from another source.
+(a) Is a permanent resident of this state.

+(b) If licensed as a nurse, holds an unencumbered Michigan license to practice nursing.

-- (d) Maintains satisfactory progress as determined by the eligible nursing education program. - (2) A nursing education program shall apply a scholarship award first to the cost of tuition, books, and fees associated with the program.
-A nursing program shall then provide the remainder of the award, if any, to the student in the form of a stipend. - (3) The nursing education program shall complete the notice of intent to award the board of nursing scholarship form supplied by the department notify the department, in writing, of its intent to award a scholarship.
-The notice shall must contain all of the following information: - (a) The name, address, and date of birth of the recipient. - (b) Course of study or program in which the recipient is enrolled. - (c) Validation Attestation that all criteria of subrule (1) of this rule have been met. - (d) Information regarding electronic funds transfer from the department to the program. - (e) Signature of the program director and financial aid director or other employee employed by the financial aid office who can attest to accuracy of the information on the form. - (4) A student may receive a scholarship award only once for each level of nursing education. - (5) If a recipient withdraws from the nursing education program, then within 30 days of withdrawal, the nursing education program shall notify the department, in writing, of its intent to award the remaining scholarship monies in accordance with subrule (3). of this rule or return the unused funds to the department. do 1 of the following: - (a) Award the scholarship funds to a recipient who has been chosen to receive the scholarship for the current scholarship year. - (b) Select a new applicant and submit the recipient's application and the notice of intent to award the board of nursing scholarship form to the department. - (c) Return the unused funds to the department. - (6) The nursing education program shall account for all of the funds disbursed by the department no later than February 15 of the academic year in which the funds were distributed.
-Both of the following apply: - (a) The department shall supply the accounting form to each program that is participating in the nurse professional fund scholarship program. - (b) Failure of a program to submit an accounting statement to the department in accordance with subrule (6) of this rule will result in the department withholding future scholarship funds from the program until all past due accounting statements have been submitted and approved.
+(c) Is not in receipt of a full scholarship from another source.

+(d) Maintains satisfactory progress as determined by the eligible nursing education program.

+(2) A nursing education program shall apply a scholarship award first to the cost of tuition, books, and fees associated with the program.
+A nursing program shall then provide the remainder of the award, if any, to the student in the form of a stipend.

+(3) The nursing education program shall notify the department, in writing, of its intent to award a scholarship.
+The notice shall contain all of the following information:

+(a) The name of the recipient.

+(b) Course of study or program in which the recipient is enrolled.

+(c) Validation that all criteria have been met.

+(4) A student may receive a scholarship award only once for each level of nursing education.

+(5) If a recipient withdraws from the nursing education program, then within 30 days of withdrawal, the nursing education program shall notify the department, in writing, of its intent to award the remaining scholarship monies in accordance with subrule (3) of this rule or return the unused funds to the department.

+(6) The nursing education program shall account for all of the funds disbursed by the department no later than February 15 of the academic year in which the funds were distributed.
+Both of the following apply:

+(a) The department shall supply the accounting form to each program that is participating in the nurse professional fund scholarship program.

+(b) Failure of a program to submit an accounting statement to the department in accordance with subrule (6) of this rule will result in the department withholding future scholarship funds from the program until all past due accounting statements have been submitted and approved.

+History: 1998-2000 AACS; 2017 MR 1, Eff.
+Jan.
+6, 2017; 2018 AACS.